hasanprep/culture-and-language-in-technology/book/units/unit-01-intro-to-makecode-arcade/01-coordinates/07-vocabulary.md

 ha:ṣañ
     saguaro cactus

-TODO:word in O'odham for square
+TODO:word in O'odham for rectangle
-    spuare
+    circle
 ```

 ## O'odham Vocabulary Audio